-In addition to various other complimentary products, we also manufacture various sizes & profiles of reinforced pool coping pavers, stair treads and rises to match our Granite-Tech™ or Stamp-Tech™ colors.
+In addition to various other complementary products, we also manufacture various sizes & profiles of reinforced pool coping pavers, stair treads, and rises to match our Granite-Tech™or Stamp-Tech™ colors.
 Pool deck areas particularly benefit, as the paver and the pool coping can be of the same finished material.
 Now the designer can maintain one continuous paving pattern, including edge pieces.

 Custom Colors & Designs

-Design possibilities are endless with a unlimited choice of colors & aggregate mixes.
-The surface can be polished or shot blasted for added slip resistant qualities.
+Design possibilities are endless with an unlimited choice of colors & aggregate mixes.
+The surface can be polished or shot blasted for added slip-resistant qualities.